Department of Mechanical Engineering

 Certificate in Aerospace Engineering

 The Certificate in Aerospace Engineering is designed to prepare degree-seeking students or degree holders in mechanical engineering or related fields with the fundamental engineering knowledge necessary for successful careers in the aerospace industry.
-It certifies to employers that students awarded the certificate have completed coursework essential to successful in entry-level positions in aerospace.
+It certifies to employers that students awarded the certificate have completed coursework essential to success in entry-level positions in aerospace.

 Eligibility requirements: